syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Sort column in double tap

 By default, column gets sorted when column header clicked.
-This behavior can be changed to sort the column in double click action by setting `SfDataGrid.sortingGestureType` property to doubleTap.
+This behavior can be changed to sort the column in double click action by setting `SfDataGrid.sortingGestureType` property to `doubleTap`.

 {% tabs %}
 {% highlight Dart %}